MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 ### Implement Identity Protection for workload identities

-When risk detection indicates unusual sign-in properties or patterns, as well as unusual addition of credentials to an OAuth App, that may be an indicator of compromise.
+**Suspicious sign-ins**: When risk detection indicates unusual sign-in properties or patterns, as well as unusual addition of credentials to an OAuth App, that may be an indicator of compromise.
 The detection baselines sign-in behavior between 2 and 60 days, and fires if one or more of the following unfamiliar properties occur during a subsequent sign-in:

 - IP address / ASN
 - Target resource